Thematic Areas: Youth Employment | Greening TVET | Access, Equity & Quality | TVET in a Digital World | Other Themes

 Ongoing TVET reforms have resulted in the expansion of support mechanisms for teaching staff in many countries, specifically concerning new pedagogies, curricula and use of technologies.
 However, various dimensions of the future of TVET teaching and learning are yet to be fully unpacked.

-The virtual conference will engage participants to:
+The virtual conference engaged participants to: